Voronoi Cells in Metric Algebraic Geometry of Plane Curves: Reach

 \begin{example} We may find the reach of the butterfly curve by taking the minimum of half the narrowest bottleneck distance and the minimum radius of curvature.
 This is shown in Figure \ref{fig:reach}.
 From the computations in Example \ref{ex:bottlenecks}, we find that the narrowest bottleneck distance is approximately $0.251$.
 Meanwhile, from Example \ref{ex:curvature}, we find that the minimum radius of curvature is approximately $0.104$.
 Therefore, the reach of the butterfly is approximately $0.104$. \end{example}

 In previous sections, we describe how the reach is the minimum of the minimal radius of curvature and half of the narrowest bottleneck distance.
 We also give equations for the ideal of the bottlenecks and for the ideal of the critical points of curvature.
-We now give \texttt{Macaulay 2} \cite{M2} code to compute these ideals for smooth algebraic curves $X \subset \RR^2$.
+We now give \texttt{Macaulay2} \cite{M2} code to compute these ideals for smooth algebraic curves $X \subset \RR^2$.
+Here, the expression for \texttt{crit} comes from using Lagrange multipliers to find critical points of the affine radius of curvature subject to the constraint given by the curve $f$.
 Finding the points in these ideals, using for example \texttt{JuliaHomotopyContinuation} \cite{julia}, and taking appropriate minimums gives the reach of $X$.
+See \cite{jreach} for an alternate technique for computing the reach in Julia.

 Alternatively, one can estimate the reach from a point sample.
 The paper \cite{ACKMRW17} provides a method to do so.
 We provide a substantially different method that relies upon computing Voronoi and Delaunay cells of points sampled from the curve.
 We have already discussed how to approximate bottlenecks and curvature using Voronoi cells.
 This gives the following Voronoi-based Algorithm~\ref{algo:voronoi_reach} for approximating the reach of a curve.